 EFT is particularly helpful for traumatic memories as there are gentle techniques that ensure the process is relatively pain free.
 EFT allows the memory to exist but removes the previous automatic emotion.

 If the memory or event is particularly uncomfortable to recall, there are gentle techniques within EFT to ensure the process is as pain free as possible.
+This would be undertaken with a suitably trained EFT Practitioner (please see a list of our Practitioners).

-What about the science behind EFT?
+What is the science behind EFT?

 Research has been carried out by professionals including Robert Scaer, M.D.
 Lawrence LeShan, Ph.D., Richard E. Worthington, Ph.D.
-Claus Bahne Bahnson, Ph.D, to name but a few; we see more and more evidence that emotional trauma contributes greatly to disease.
+Claus Bahne Bahnson, Ph.D, to name but a few; where we see more and more evidence that emotional trauma contributes greatly to disease.

 Eye Movement Desensitisation and Reprogramming (EMDR) is a similar technique to EFT.
 EMDR has reached the minimum threshold for being designated as an evidence-based treatment.
 The latest NHS-based clinical trial (published in the Journal of Nervous and Mental Disease ) compared EMDR to EFT for post- traumatic stress and EFT was shown to be as effective.
 It must be borne in mind that because there is still limited scientific evidence and differing theories as to how EFT works, there will still be some scepticism and resistance from those who need gold standard evidence.
 However, this doesn’t deter some medical/mental health professionals and complementary therapists from using EFT in their practice.
 Research papers can befound here.